Vietanh-Vu/IT3230-C-basic/README.md

-# Week 10: Sorting: selection, insertion and bubble sort.
+# Week 10: Sorting: merge, quick and heap sort.

 This directory contains the exercises for week 10 of the course.
 There are a total of 4 exercises, with a deadline of 10:00 PM on 02/01/2023.